BND Hamburger Icon

 Referrals can happen organically when you’ve invested time and energy into your business relationships.

-“Individuals naturally will want to expand the business they do with people they enjoy working with and, in many cases, may even create other business opportunities for those they enjoy working with,” Brackstone said.
+“Individuals naturally will want to expand the business they do with people they enjoy working with and, in many cases, may even create other business opportunities for those they enjoy working with,” Strack explained.
 “There is no better source of business than referrals from satisfied customers.”

+Healthy relationships with competitors can also bring referrals and new business.
 “I’d suggest it’s better to build [referral relationships] whereby your geography or key services don’t overlap,” said Dodds, who maintains relationships with other digital marketing agencies worldwide.
-“We provide leads, intros and new business in the skill sets we know they specialize in and which we don’t … they are happy to return the favor.”
+“We provide leads, intros, and new business in the skill sets we know they specialize in and which we don’t … they are happy to return the favor.”

 Horizontal networks provide many opportunities.
 When you build relationships with horizontal network businesses, you have additional chances for referrals, partnerships and support.